-Many call center companies have adopted this metric because it is easy to understand and implement and also offers a simple way to measure customer loyalty and satisfaction.
+It is one of the call center metrics that many companies use because it is easy to understand and implement and also offers a simple way to measure customer loyalty and satisfaction.
 It is based on one simple question, i.e. ‘How likely are you to recommend our product or service to a friend or colleague?’
 You can categorize the respondents into promoters, passives and detractors based on their response on a rating scale of 0 to 10.
 Customers who respond 9-10 on the rating scale are promoters.
 The passives are the ones who rate your service between 7-8, and the detractors can offer somewhere around 0-6.

 12. Calls answered per hour